Here is our St Petersburg facts page to help you get a quick idea of Saint Petersburg Russia.

-We believe that you might also be interested in knowing that St Petersburg...
+We believe that you might also be interested in knowing that Saint Petersburg...

 What else to say?

-Maybe that one of the most important St Petersburg facts is that the culture in Russia is central to St Petersburg.
+Another thing to add is that one of the most important St Petersburg facts is that the culture in Russia is central to St. Petersburg.
 For many Russians it is a key factor of social stability and inter-ethnic and interdenominational harmony, providing an outlet for the city’s creative potential and driving the personal development of its citizens and betterment of the entire community.